Get All the Dirt

 Talk about generosity . . . few blooms pack in as many petals as ranunculus.
 Fully double, with silky, almost translucent petals, these flowers are gorgeous florist favorites for obvious reasons.
 Now you can grow you own and enjoy a spring filled with made-for-cutting blooms.

-Temperature is a consideration for successful ranunculus.
-These flowers prefer long cool springs, like the kind found in coastal CA. Ranunculus are unhappy in high temperatures and in the humidity of the South.
-These plants also grow well in cool greenhouses.
+Temperature is a consideration for successfully growing ranunculus.
+These flowers prefer long cool springs, like the kind found in coastal CA and much of the Northwest.
+Ranunculus are unhappy with hot weather and high humidity.
+Sadly, ranunculus do not grow well in the weather found in the South.

 Choose a site with full sun.
 Ranunculus appreciate good light and develop weak stems when grown in shade.